Come out and support the Drama Club as they present "A Midsummer Night's Dream" from December 5-8!

 Gilmour Hosting Learn to Judge Night for Parents Interested in Judging S&D Competitions

 Tuesday, October 29, 7 p.m., SC07

 Interested in serving as a judge for upcoming speech and debate competitions?
 Gilmour will be hosting a “Learn to Judge Night” and all are welcome.
 The Cleveland District will also host other “Learn to Judge” events.
-Contact Mrs. Janis at email@example.com for a list of both judging and “learn to judge” opportunities.
+Contact Mrs. Janis at firstname.lastname@example.org for a list of both judging and “Learn to Judge” opportunities.